 American cardiologist William Davis’ best-selling 2011 book Wheat Belly, has been the kickstarter for millions who have stopped eating, according to the author “a perfectly crafted Frankengrain” that “has exerted more harm than any foreign terrorist group can inflict on us.”

 How can wheat, the grain that has propped humans for so long, suddenly be such a detriment to your health?
 The 2nd most produced crop after corn (we grow approximately 650 million tons per year) is no longer our ally, but an enemy?
-We need to suddenly be wary of the leading source of vegetable protein in our collective food supply?
+Do we need to suddenly be wary of the leading source of vegetable protein in our collective food supply?
 The food that finally allowed us to move from country to city, relax, ponder, invent, philosophize – because it could be grown in mass, and stored for ages – is working against us?
 The grain that accounts for 20% of all calories consumed on earth should now be avoided?

 It’s not the wheat exactly that contributes to weight gain, but the chain reaction it starts.
 Does that mean it’s off the hook?
 Is the bullet manufacturer part responsible for where the bullet ends up?
 I guess the answer to that is different depending on who you ask.